What punishment am I facing for a fourth-time DUI?

 - designation as a "habitual traffic offender" (HTO) by the California DMV.

-While the California Vehicle Code allows all of these penalties to be imposed, our Los Angeles DUI Lawyers emphasize that the maximum is not inevitable.
+While the California Vehicle Code allows all of these penalties to be imposed, our Southern California DUI defense lawyers emphasize that the maximum is not inevitable.
 We strongly advise anyone facing California DUI 4th/Fourth Offense Penalties to consult with an attorney as soon as possible.